November 22, 2017, at 21:22 UTC

 October 14, 2014, at 12:00 UTC

 Since this was mainly targeted at students, this presentation focused on a myriad of applications of FPGAs in this industry.
-These applications ranged from simple use-cases like kill-switches to complete Trading-Systems-on-a-Chip.
+These applications ranged from simple use-cases like kill-switches to all the way to complete Trading-Systems-on-a-Chip.

 This talk also explained why, everything being equal, traders prefer to go to the fastest exchange.